d2l-ai/d2l-en/chapter_appendix_math/appendix_linear_algebra.md

 \end{aligned}
 $$

 This may seem like an odd computation where something clear became somewhat impenetrable.
-However, what it tells us is that we can write the way that a $2\times 2$ matrix transforms *any* vector in terms of how $\mathbf{A}$ transforms *two specific vectors*: $(1,0)^\top$ and $(0,1)^\top$.
-This is worth considering for a moment, since we have essentially reduced an infinite problem (what happens to any pair of real numbers) to a finite one (what happens to these specific vectors).
+However, it tells us that we can write the way that a matrix transforms *any* vector in terms of how it transforms *two specific vectors*: $[1,0]^\top$ and $[0,1]^\top$.
+This is worth considering for a moment.
+We have essentially reduced an infinite problem (what happens to any pair of real numbers) to a finite one (what happens to these specific vectors).
 These vectors are an example a *basis*, where we can write any vector in our space as a weighted sum of these *basis vectors*.

 Let us draw what happens when we use the specific matrix